-Your IRD number identifies your business for all its tax related events.
+Your IRD number identifies your business or organisation for all its tax related events.
 It's unique to your business.

 You need an IRD number if you're: